Authoring Tool Accessibility Guidelines (ATAG) 2.0

 Principle B.2: Authors are supported in producing accessible content

-Guideline B.2.1: Ensure that accessible content production is possible.
+Guideline B.2.1: Ensure accessible content production is possible.

 Rationale: To support accessible web content (WCAG) production, at minimum, it is possible to produce web content that conforms with WCAG 2.0 using the authoring tool.